kevinding0218/InterviewDocuments/Q and A/Message Queue/Kafka.md

+### Producer
+- The application that wants to transfer message to some other consumers

 ### Difference between topic and Queue
 - Topic send data to all consumers
 - Topic store data so that it can be read later again (if there is failure in one of the consumers)